YosoyAryan/VRYoga/README.md

 - Create a new issue if you step across a bug.

 ### Project Setup
->This is a VR application mode using Unity 3D and Google Cardboard VR SDK.
+>This is a VR application made using Unity 3D and Google Cardboard VR SDK.

 - Fork the repository.
 - Clone the project to your local.